ReDI-School/redi-python-intro/theory/slides-2-0/README.md

 then the file "slides.md" is generated after Python code substitution and the latter file is used by remark.js to generate the resulting HTML page.

+# Handouts generation
+Handouts html is generated automatically near the slides html (called handouts.html).\
+Handouts excludes animated slides (they are put in the same slide) and slides which are marked explicitly to be excluded from the handouts (see [remark-cmake documentation]((https://train-it-eu.github.io/remark-cmake/Slides_about_CMake_with_CMake/Slides_about_CMake_with_CMake.html#1)) for more details).\
+Handouts can be converted to pdf either with browser, or with [ecktape](https://github.com/astefanutti/decktape).

 Useful resources:
 * [Markdown syntax](https://daringfireball.net/projects/markdown/syntax)
 * [Quick introduction to remark.js](https://remarkjs.com/#1)